nathan-mahynski/nathan-mahynski.github.io/_tutorials/git_python_workflow.md

 There are many different [assert methods](https://docs.python.org/3/library/unittest.html#assert-methods), and you can have certain functions run once at setUp as well.
 Refer to Python's documentation for more details and [here](https://www.tutorialspoint.com/unittest_framework/unittest_framework_assertion.htm) for an abbreviated summary.

-These tests (all files) can be all discovered and run automatically from the [command line](https://stackoverflow.com/questions/1732438/how-do-i-run-all-python-unit-tests-in-a-directory), assuming you have placed your test scripts in tests/ which includes an `__init__.py` file; from the my_module/ level you can simply call:
+These tests (all files) can be all discovered and run automatically from the [command line](https://stackoverflow.com/questions/1732438/how-do-i-run-all-python-unit-tests-in-a-directory), assuming you have placed your test scripts in tests/ which includes an `__init__.py` file; from the my_repository/ level you can simply call:

 ~~~ bash
 $ python -m unittest discover tests/
 ~~~

-See [here](https://www.patricksoftwareblog.com/python-unit-testing-structuring-your-project/) for another blog post about structuring your module for convenient testing.
+See [here](https://www.patricksoftwareblog.com/python-unit-testing-structuring-your-project/) for another blog post about structuring your package for convenient testing.
 Unittests need to be written in the form: set up something, execute, test output against expectation.
 However, this doesn't always help if you haven't thought of a way the code could fail or be used incorrectly; tests like [hypothesis](https://hypothesis.readthedocs.io/en/latest/) are geared at trying to solve this.
 Another way to help is to use [coverage](https://github.com/nedbat/coveragepy) to estimate how much of you code is executed (and therefore tested) when you run these tests.
 Conveniently, you can just change the syntax above a little bit after installing the code.

 ~~~ bash
 $ pip install coverage